Keyless entry vehicles more likely to be stolen

 Vehicle theft is on the rise again in England and Wales.
-The latest figures show an increase of 15% since 2017, that’s a whopping 40% over the last five years.
+Since 2017, there has been an increase of 15%, that’s a whopping 40% over the last five years.

 According to the vehicle recovery service, Tracker, the convenient keyless entry system is to blame for this.

 Read more: The 10 most stolen cars in Britain